bosseschum/cork/README.md

 ### 6. Toggle-Semantics vs. Set-Semantics for PATCH

-- **The Trade-Off:** The `PATCH /todos/:id` endpoint accepts no request body and simply toggles the `completed` flag on the server.
+~~- **The Trade-Off:** The `PATCH /todos/:id` endpoint accepts no request body and simply toggles the `completed` flag on the server.~~
-- **Why?**
+~~- **Why?**

 - _Toggle-Semantics (Current):_ Extremely concise, requiring no body-validation schemas or merge logic on the backend.
 - _Set-Semantics:_ Accepting `{ completed: boolean }` is more robust, idempotent (multiple identical calls guarantee the exact same state), and extensible for editing other fields (like the todo's text).
-  - I prioritized toggle simplicity for the initial dashboard, but recognize that set-semantics are preferred for more complex, race-resistant APIs.
+- I prioritized toggle simplicity for the initial dashboard, but recognize that set-semantics are preferred for more complex, race-resistant APIs.~~

+- **Finally:**
+- Decided on _Set-Semantics:_ Accepting `{ completed: boolean }` is more robust, idempotent (multiple identical calls guarantee the exact same state), and extensible for editing other fields like editing the todo's text.

 ---